-A responsible critical minerals developer of choice in Quebec, Canada for a shared climate success story
+Critical minerals developer in Quebec, Canada for a shared climate success story

-A partner of excellence in North America

-Annual General Meeting 2024

-TSXV: LMR

-OTC: LMRMD

-Frankfurt: DH8C
+TSXV: LMR OTC: LMRMD Frankfurt: DH8C January 2025

-December 2024

 DISCLAIMER

 This presentation is not a prospectus, offering memorandum or an advertisement and is being provided for information purposes only and does not constitute or form part of, and should not be construed as, an offer or invitation to sell or any solicitation of any offer to purchase or subscribe for any securities of Lomiko Metals Inc. (the "Corporation") in Canada, the United States or any other jurisdiction.
 Neither this presentation, nor any part of it, nor anything contained or referred to in it, nor the fact of its distribution, should form the basis of or be relied on in connection with or act as an inducement in relation to a decision to purchase or subscribe for or enter into any contract or make any other commitment whatsoever in relation to any securities of the Corporation.